 At the most basic level everybody loves getting recognized, it's an acknowledgement that you’re performing well at work.
 But what about recognizing someone else?
 It’s really important as a program manager or administrator to identify and acknowledge people in your company who are performing the recognition behaviors you’re asking them to, so that employee can complete their habit loop.

-At Perks, our program communication features a ‘recognition rundown’ that’s sent out weekly.
-It lets everyone in the company know who received the most recognitions, as well as who sent out the most.
-This is an important reward for the person who sent the recognition because it's a public acknowledgement from the company they participated correctly, and are fueling a cultural change.
+At Perks, our program communication features a "recognition rundown" that is sent out weekly.
+It lets everyone in the company know who received the most recognition, as well as who sent out the most.
+This is an important reward for the person who sent the recognition because it's a public acknowledgement from the company that they participated correctly and are fueling a cultural change.
 In addition, every time an employee gets recognized, the recognizer gets a message saying their nomination has been approved; thanking them for their participation.

 Habits are formed in the emotional, memory forming part of our brain (basal ganglia), and if there's any hope for us to mold our employees’ habits, the employee engagement strategy must form an emotional connection between the behavior and the habit loop.
 Even for seemingly simple tasks like recognizing a peer, it’s important to realize forming habits take time, patience, and diligence.
 When you start to plan your employee recognition program, whatever provider or system you use, it’s important to think critically about how every employee will interact with your tools.